Glina, Croatia

 Glina is a town in central Croatia, located southwest of Petrinja and Sisak in the Sisak-Moslavina County.
 It lies on the eponymous river Glina.

 History

 Early history

 Glina was first mentioned as a city on 1 June 1284.
 Later in September 1737, during the threat of the Turks, the Croatian Sabor met in Glina.
 It was also a post of Ban Jelačić when he became the commander the Military Frontier during the Turkish threat.

 During the mid-18th century, Count Ivan Drašković created Freemason lodges in several Croatian cities and towns, including Glina, where officers and other members shared ideas of the Jacobins from the French Revolution, until Emperor Francis II banned them in 1798.
+During the 1790 Siege of Cetingrad, Glina was quickly fortified in preparation for an Ottoman assault if Cetingrad were to fall which it did not.
 In the late 19th and early 20th century, Glina was a district capital in the Zagreb County of the Kingdom of Croatia-Slavonia.

 World War II

 During World War II, Glina was part of the Independent State of Croatia established by the Axis powers as a result of the Invasion of Yugoslavia.
 There were two major Ustashe massacres of Serbs in Glina in 1941.
 On the night of 11 May, Ustaše arrested male Serbs over the age of sixteen, regardless of occupation or class.
 The men were first imprisoned in a small holding area of a former gendarmerie building, then on the night of 12 May, they were tied up in pairs, loaded into trucks and taken to a large pit where they were killed, primarily with guns.
 Historian Slavko Goldstein writes that "less than four hundred, but certainly higher than three hundred" were killed in total.

 Another massacre occurred on 30 July-2 August when 700 Serbs were gathered under the threat of forced conversion and executed in the local Serbian Orthodox Church.
 The dates as well as the number of victims in this massacre are disputed in sources.
 According to Italian reports, in total, more than 18,000 Serbs were killed in the district of Glina during the war.
 The Yugoslav Partisans attacked Glina and Hrastovica in late November 1943.
 The position was held by the Nazi Germany army with support from the Danish 11th SS Volunteer Panzergrenadier Division Nordland.
 The Partisans liberated and entered the town on January 11, 1944.